wesamalnabki/Google-Image-Scraper/README.md

 # Google Image Scraper
-Image scraper for Google Image to collect images from their official websites (Python3 and Selenim)
+Image scraper for Google Image to collect images from their official websites (Python3 and Selenium)

 This code is used to scrap images from Google Image.
 Typical image scrapers query a keyword in Google Image and download the result images.
 However, this technique returns a small image size without their original names.